-To perform TLC analysis, first retrieve the tubes from vacuum freeze-drying system [1], and redissolve the flavonoid powder in 100 microliters of methanol in a tube [2].
+To perform TLC analysis, first retrieve the tubes from vacuum freeze-drying system [1], and redissolve the flavonoid powder in 160 microliters of methanol in a tube [2].

-WIDE: Talent take the tubes out of the vacuum system.
+WIDE: Talent take the tubes out of the hood.

 CU: Talent dissolves powder into methanol.